gthvn1/crashtos/crash_test_dummy/Readme.md

 ### Next steps

 - [x] In the step3 it is really cool to load the *"kernel"* using a *"bootloader"*.
   So create an raw image that has the *"bootloader*" in its first sector and the kernel after.
 A sector is 512 bytes that is the size of the bootloader...
 - [x] To prepare this step we just create an empty kernel that will fill the second sector so the size of the disk will be related to its geometry.
-- [ ] Move the kernel into sector 3 and add something else on the second sector.
+- [x] Move the kernel into sector 3 and add something else on the second sector.
 Use kind of filesystem to know where things are stored.
 The "filesystem" will just be a string with the filename of things stored on sectors.
 For the moment we store segment by segment.
-- [ ] Currently it is not working on real hardware.
-Maybe we just need to add A20.
-It can be cool to try to have it working on real HW...
-- [ ] ...
+- [x] Read input from user
+- [ ] Instead of reading the key pressed we can store keys pressed in memory and when user press "Enter" then we check if the command starts from "F" and do appropriate thing, if it starts by "Q" we quit, and otherwise we get another input from the user.
+  The cool thing with that is that later we will be able to have a shell :)